Skip to content

 Screenshot of the Eclipse IDE Plugin

 Rather than switching to the browser, developers often prefer to gather all necessary information within their IDE.
-Teamscale integrates in common development environments such as Eclipse, Visual Studio, IntelliJ, and Qt Creator.
+Teamscale integrates in common development environments such as IntelliJ, Eclipse, Visual Studio, Visual Studio Code, and Qt Creator.
 With the plug-in, you can inspect the findings directly as markers in the code.
 To clean up on-the-fly or to inspect newly introduced findings, developers do not have to leave their IDE.
 Thus, they can avoid distracting context switches.

-You can furthermore integrate Teamscale into other IDEs and text editors like Visual Studio Code, Sublime Text, or Vim via the command-line client for developers (teamscale-dev).
+You can furthermore integrate Teamscale into other IDEs and text editors like Sublime Text, Vim, or XCode via the command-line client for developers (teamscale-dev).
 This allows developers to use Teamscale in environments for which no dedicated plug-in exists yet.

 Get Feedback in Pull and Merge Requests